liana9597/Smart-Market/README.md

 # 📦 Smart Market - Inventory Management & Product Export Application

-**Smart Market** is an enterprise-ready web-based platform tailored to handle retail stock bookkeeping, item classification, and dynamic reporting.
+**Smart Market** is a web-based management platform tailored to handle retail stock bookkeeping, item classification, and dynamic reporting.
 Built on top of the modern **Laravel** ecosystem, it integrates a sleek and polished user interface powered by the **Sneat Bootstrap Template**.

 ---